mvolkmann/blog/src/astro.md

 that provides the HTML boilerplate for the page.
 This can include `link` tags that refer to CSS files used to style the page.

-This same page can be implementing as an Astro component in the file `src/pages/demo/colors.astro` as follows:
+This same page can be implemented as an Astro component in the file `src/pages/demo/colors.astro` as follows:

 ```js